5 Spiritual Lessons from Paulo Coelho

 Pain is inevitable

-Coelho's latest novel opens in 1099 in Jerusalem, where citizens of the walled city are awaiting an attack from crusaders.
+Coelho's 2013 novel opens in 1099 in Jerusalem, where citizens of the walled city are awaiting an attack from crusaders.
 Anxious and desperate, they hang on the words of a wise man known only as the Copt.
 The Copt's central message is that the pain and destruction they are all anticipating is unavoidable, and that anxiety and worry will do nothing to stop it.
-Once his listeners have accepted that they have limited control over their fate, they're able to transcend their fear, savor the present moment and focus their attention on higher matters, including beauty, sex, success and love.
+Once his listeners have accepted that they have limited control over their fate, they're able to transcend their fear, savor the present moment, and focus their attention on higher matters, including beauty, sex, success, and love.

 Don't wait for life to be over to appreciate it